zanuka/leaderport-core-ui/DETAILS_FRONTEND.md

 # Front-end Details
-VueValkyrie's front end is designed to provide a seamless, responsive, and real-time leaderboard experience.
+Valkran's front end is designed to provide a seamless, responsive, and real-time leaderboard experience.
 It leverages Vue 3's Composition API for efficient component design, Pinia for state management, and integrates with a Go back end using RESTful APIs and WebSockets for real-time updates.
 The front end focuses on delivering a smooth user experience with fast load times, reactive updates, and a clean, intuitive interface for displaying leaderboards and submitting scores.

 Key features of the front end include:
 - Responsive design for both mobile and desktop browsers